Been Hit By A Car? We’re Here To Help

 Please be aware that compensation amounts vary on a case by case basis.
 These figures are intended only as a guide towards what your claim may be worth.

-To get a more accurate idea of the value of your claim you will need to speak to our cycle claims department who can advise you once they have a full picture of the circumstances.
+To get a more accurate idea of the value of your claim, read our guide on how much you can claim for a cycling accident or speak to our bike claims department, who can advise you once they have a full picture of the circumstances.

 In the more serious cases, your solicitor will advise you about claims you may be able to make in the future too.
 Claims such as future medical expenses, future care and future loss of earnings claims.